 - Humidifier use indoors.

-- Washing your face and eyelids with diluted baby shampoo or mild cleansers.
+- Washing your face and eyelids with a diluted baby shampoo or a mild cleanser.

 Using warm water rather than hot water protects the delicate eyelid skin from irritation.
 These simple methods often ease mild cases of eyelid dryness and itching.